Search KeySavvy for the vehicle you want to buy:

 The maximum tax credit is 30% of the purchase price, up to $4,000.
 The credit also cannot exceed your total income tax liability for the year.

-You claim the EV tax credit when you file your federal income tax return.
-For purchases in 2023, you would claim the tax credit when you file your taxes in early 2024.
+You can choose to transfer your credit to KeySavvy or claim it when you file your federal income tax return.
+For purchases in 2024, you would claim the tax credit when you file your taxes in early 2025.
+If you choose to transfer your credit to us, we'll apply the amount of the credit to your transaction so you'll only need to pay the remainder.

 No, the buyer must be a person.